ILIAS-eLearning/ILIAS/Services/Mail/README.md

 `\ilSystemNotification` is a commonly used implementation of the previous explained `\ilMailNotification`.

-This class is used to create a mail sent by the ILIAS system with a more or less given structure.
+This class is used to create an email sent by the ILIAS system with a more or less given structure.
-The implementation is used by several modules/services to create their own mails.
+The implementation is used by several modules/services to create their own emails.

 ```php
 $mail = new \ilSystemNotification();